A Blog by Carnegie Learning

 A positive attitude and growth mindset are critical for math learning.
 They can help students persevere and see the rewards of productive struggle.
 Without a growth mindset, it becomes easy for students (and adults!) to fall into a pattern of avoiding risks and feeling defeated.

-Sami Briceño, one of our Master Math Practitioners, shared eight strategies for helping students develop a growth mindset in one of our previous webinars, "Empowering Students in a Growth Mindset Classroom."
-Here are a few highlights:
+Sami Briceño, one of our Master Math Practitioners, recently shared a few strategies for helping students develop a growth mindset:

 Carnegie Learning is a comprehensive, dynamic and progressive learning technology company.
 Advocating a belief in teaching and determination to help students develop as learners and thinkers, Carnegie Learning is seeking to re-define the role of technology across the K-12 landscape.
 It delivers research-proven mathematics curriculum and the MATHia® platform for grades 6-12, project-based digital solutions for computer science, and best-in-class K-12 professional learning services.
 EMC School, part of Carnegie Learning, delivers blended learning resources and services for 6-12 world languages and English language arts.
 Mondo Education, also part of Carnegie Learning, provides high-quality literacy resources and services for K-5 classrooms.Explore more related to this author